Vivonzty15/Milestone_Project2/README.md

 - Score in our questions

 ### Work In Progress
-- Original Idea was to do a Trivia game with a social media included, the social profile part of the game is work in process
+- The original idea was to do a trivia game with social media included, the social profile part of the game is a work in process.
+- Add profile tab and login screen to game and have the ability to chat with others and answer questions together.
+- Edit add question form to allow adding answers to the question.
+There is currently a text placeholder for question review.
+- When viewing questions if you change the email address in the search bar the first question entry does not update.
+- Question answers are currently not random and the correct answer is always "A".
+Working on randomizing answers array.
+- Clean up code and remove uncessary files.